-The MCSD Code of Conduct applies while students are at school, while students are on any school district property, while students are at bus stops, on the way to or from school, on school buses or other MCSD-provided transportation, and at all school-related functions and events, such as sports, extracurricular activities, field trips, or any school-related or school-sponsored events.
+The MCSD Code of Conduct applies while students are at school, while students are on any school district property, while students are at bus stops, on the way to or from school, on school buses or other MCSD-provided transportation, and at all school-related functions and events, such as sports, extracurricular activities, field trips, or any school-related or schoolsponsored events.
 The Code of Conduct governs student behavior on any school-related or school-sponsored trip.
+The Code of Conduct additionally applies when students are participating in school or school activities or events using a digital or online platform.